MaorAtar/magic-pages/README.md

 This Next.js application offers a fun and interactive experience for kids, where they can generate creative stories with the help of AI.

-## Features

-Sami-Quizzer AI offers a comprehensive suite of features tailored to the specific needs of three distinct user roles: Students, Educators, and Institution Managers.

 ### Key Features

 1. Intuitive Interface: